hacks-guide/Guide_Wii/_pages/en_US/wiiu-nand-dumper.md

 {% include toc title="Table of Contents" %}

 This page will guide you through the process of modding your vWii without modding the Wii U side.
+Wii U custom firmware will be used for this guide, however, nothing will actually be installed onto the Wii U side itself.
+You can also visit the [legacy exploits](legacy-exploits) page for more exploits that work on the vWii, though it is recommended to [upgrade the homebrew channel](https://github.com/FIX94/hbc/releases/tag/1.1.4-1) afterwards with a [WAD manager](yawmme) because it includes some fixes specific to the vWii.

 If your Wii U side is already modded, proceed to [Installing the Homebrew Channel](vwii-homebrew-channel) {: .notice--info}